gchustz/rcp/README.md

 # RCP - ROS Compute Performance Nodes
-This is a ros-wrapper for psutil to provide visibility into the monitoring of compute system resources and individual processes.
+This is a ros-wrapper for psutil to provide visibility compute system resources utilization systemwide and for individual processes.

 *Note: Currently only supporting Linux*